Multi-family, 2-to-4-unit homes are affordable and surprisingly easy to buy.

-Like any investment, buying a multi-family home comes with potential risks you'll want to consider before signing the final sales contract.
-Learn more about your contract with our Sales Contract Explainer.
+Like any investment, buying a multi-family home has potential risks you'll want to consider before signing a sales contract.

-When you set out to buy a multi-family home, it could be trickier than searching for a condo, townhome, or single-family home.
-Finding an affordable multi-family property in good condition and in a neighborhood you want to live in will be more difficult.
+First, when you set out to buy a multi-family home, it could be trickier than searching for a single-family, townhome, or condominium.
+Finding an affordable multi-family home in good condition and a neighborhood you want to live in is more challenging.

 Next, in exchange for the property's investment potential, be prepared to compromise.
 For example, you might have to commute longer to work or live through renovations.

 Then, finding renters, collecting rent payments, and handling repairs are drawbacks of renting out part of your home.
 In addition, managing tenants and running repairs could present unique challenges or cost more than expected.